Works with all browsers, email, games, everything.

-Ad-Attack automatically updates its blocklists every hour.
+Ad-Attack automatically updates its blocklists on a pre-defined schedule.
 We do this very efficiently so you never notice it is happening.

 We update our lists in 2 ways.
-The "big" list is updated once a week.
-A "delta" list is updated every hour.
+The "big" list is updated on a regular schedule depending on the version you are using.
+A "delta" list is updated much more frequently.
 It is very compact and only contains the changes since the last big list update.

 Blocks hidden tracking code that literally monitors your every move.